Skip to main content

 Now various Raiders have come to the Baccillum Dulcis for its supplies and archaeotech to help with their factions efforts on the Vespator Front.

-What do the Players need to bring?: Selects one Character model with 6 wounds or less that is not a named character.
-Bring your card/book, d6s and a measuring device.
+What do the Players need to bring?: Selects one Character model with 6 wounds or less that is not a epic character.
+Bring your cards/book, d6s and a measuring device.

 Death Guard Players: Death Guard and Nurgle Demon players are going to populate the ship with their armies as the NPC antagonists of the ship.
 They will operate as game masters(GMs) for the NPCs.